-- Look for indicators that a student may be experiencing homelessness and make a referral to the local homeless liaison. - O Learn to identify indicators of possible homelessness during the enrollment process, such as - a lack of records, such as a birth certificate, immunization records, school and preschool records, address verification; - parents who do not know the last school their child attended; - attendance at multiple schools; - a low-cost motel/hotel address on an enrollment form; - statements such as, "it's a new address; I can't remember it;" or "we've been having a hard time lately;" or "we move a lot and are staying with friends until we find a place." - O Include a housing intake form with enrollment materials with a check-off for types of living situations that would indicate homelessness.
-(See the examples on the Kansas State Department of Education homeless education website.) - O Ask the family if there are preschool-aged children and include this information in your referral to the local liaison. - Provide a welcoming environment for families, children, and youth experiencing homelessness. - O Ensure that posters with the educational rights of homeless children and youth are posted visibly in the registration area and brochures are readily available. - O Have sensitive conversations in a private area; allow the family or youth to fill out forms in a private area. - O Inform homeless families, children, and youth that homeless students have the right to remain in their school of origin, if in their best interest, and receive transportation to and from the school of origin; providing this information is required by law; - O Discuss a child's or youth's possible homelessness with him or her and with parents or guardians in a discrete, respectful way, avoiding using the word "homeless."
-You should use terms like "living in a temporary situation" or "not having a stable place to live." - O Discuss with the parent, child, or youth school policies and routines; provide a tour of the school.
+- Ask the family if there are preschoolaged children and include this information in your referral to the local liaison. - Provide a welcoming environment for families, children, and youth experiencing homelessness. - Ensure that posters with the educational rights of homeless children and youth are posted visibly in the registration area and brochures are readily available. - Have sensitive conversations in a private area; allow the family or youth to fill out forms in a private area. - Inform homeless families, children, and youth that homeless students have the right to remain in their school of origin, if in their best interest, and receive transportation to and from the school of origin; providing this information is required by law. - Discuss a child's or youth's possible homelessness with him or her and with parents or guardians in a discrete, respectful way, avoiding using the word homeless.
+You should use terms like: - "Living in a temporary situation." - "Not having a stable place to live." - Discuss with the parent, child or youth school policies and routines; provide a tour of the school. - Enroll the child or unaccompanied youth immediately. - Ensure that the child or youth is placed in class on the day of arrival, and follow up with the local liaison, child nutrition staff, and pupil transportation department so that services are arranged without delay.

-- O Enroll the child or unaccompanied youth immediately. - O Ensure that the child or youth is placed in class on the day of arrival, and follow up with the local liaison, child nutrition staff, and pupil transportation department so that services are arranged without delay. - O You don't have to understand or agree with the reasons why an unaccompanied youth left home; youth often will not share the full details of their home situation.
-Enroll an unaccompanied homeless youth, as any other homeless child or youth. - O If the parent/guardian or unaccompanied youth disagrees with your determination of homelessness, contact the local liaison immediately to provide written notice and initiate the dispute process; enroll the student. - Provide a backpack with age-appropriate school supplies and clothing, if needed. - Contact the parent or guardian when a homeless student is absent (or contact the unaccompanied youth) to identify any challenges with attendance. - Before a student withdraws, prepare a parent pack with photocopies of the student's records (e.g., academic, health, immunization); samples of the student's work; and contact information for teachers, school counselors, or social workers. - Provide records immediately for a homeless student when requested by a new school to expedite appropriate placement. - O Schools must remove barriers to enrollment due to outstanding fees or fines.
+- You don't have to understand or agree with the reasons why an unaccompanied youth left home; youth often will not share the full details of their home situation.
+Enroll an unaccompanied homeless youth, as any other homeless child or youth. - If the parent/guardian or unaccompanied youth disagrees with your determination of homelessness, contact the local liaison immediately to provide written notice and initiate the dispute process; enroll the student. - Provide a backpack with age-appropriate school supplies and clothing, if needed. - Contact the parent or guardian when a homeless student is absent (or contact the unaccompanied youth) to identify any challenges with attendance. - Before a student withdraws, prepare a parent pack with: - Photocopies of the student's records (e.g., academic, health, immunization). - Samples of the student's work. - Contact information for teachers, school counselors or social workers. - Provide records immediately for a homeless student when requested by a new school to expedite appropriate placement. - Schools must remove barriers to enrollment due to outstanding fees or fines.

-NCHE "Enrolling Children and Youth Experiencing Homelessness in School" nche.ed.gov/wp-content/uploads/2018/10/enrollment.pdf

-NCHE Educational Rights Posters and Parent Pack Pocket Folders https://nchehelpline.org
+NCHE Enrolling Children and Youth Experiencing Homelessness in School15 NCHE Educational Rights Posters and Parent Pack Pocket Folders16